Junie's Perspective

 Transportation

 Transportation is one of the biggest contributors to greenhouse gas emissions in our state.
 But moving to a greener transportation system isn’t just about electrifying our transportation system and moving to sustainable and renewable energy, it’s about changing the way we live and move around in our cities and regions.
-I am an alternate on DRCOG, the Denver Regional Council of Governments.
+When I was on City Council, I was the alternate for DRCOG, the Denver Regional Council of Governments.
 One of DRCOG’s primary roles is to allocate federal and state transportation funding to cities and counties along the Front Range.
-At our retreat this year, 60 representatives from cities and counties all over the Denver Metro area identified housing as a key area of focus, because housing drives transportation (no pun intended).
+At the last city council retreat I attended, 60 representatives from cities and counties all over the Denver Metro area identified housing as a key area of focus, because housing drives transportation (no pun intended).

 Mental Health